LIAAD/Time-Matters/README.md

  ('p48y', 0.919, [83])]
 ```
 <br>

-#### Option 2
+#### Option 2: Multiple Scores
 <hr>
-<b>Get (multiple) scores for each temporal expression found within the text</b><br>
-Output  objetive: to retrieve a different score for each occurrence of a temporal expression, that is, multiple occurrences of a date in different sentences (e.g., 2019.......
+Output  objetive: to retrieve a different score for each occurrence of a temporal expression, that is, multiple occurrences of a temporal expression in different sentences (e.g., 2019.......
 2019), will return multiple (eventually different) scores (e.g., 0.92 for the occurrence of 2019 in sentence 1; and 0.77 for the occurrence of 2019 in sentence 2).

 ##### With default parameters.
 ``` bash